Roger-random/Sawppy_Rover/docs/Parts List.md

 # Parts List

+## Printed Parts
 To Build Sawppy the Rover, you will need to print the following parts.
-Quantities and and notes are listed.
+Quantities and notes are listed.

 | QTY | PART | NOTES |
 |:---:|:----:|:-----:|